tobias-walle/rush/README.md

 Run `yarn start` and open [http://localhost:3000/](http://localhost:3000/) in your favorite browser.

 Everything is setup and you can start developing!

+## The rh command
+Rush uses [yeoman](http://yeoman.io/) for the scaffolding, but wraps everything into it's own command to save you some typing.
+The Rush command is `rh` which is the equivalent of `yo rush`.
+To start a generator with the rush command you run, for example, `rh component new-component` instead of `yo rush:component new-component`.
+Which command you use is your personal choice.
+There is no disadvantage in using the yo command.

 ## Generators
 The following generators are available: